basecamp/kamal-site/_docs/commands.md

 If you wish to remove the entire application, including Traefik, containers, images, and registry session, you can run `kamal remove`.
 This will leave the servers clean.

+## Rebooting Traefik

+If you make changes to Traefik args or labels, you'll need to reboot with:

+`kamal traefik reboot`

+In production, reboot the Traefik containers one by one with a slower but safer approach, using a rolling reboot:

+`kamal traefik reboot --rolling`

 ## Checking and setting the lock

 Commands that are unsafe to run concurrently will take a deploy lock while they run.
 The lock is the `kamal_lock` directory on the primary server.